Understanding Incoloy 825 and Its Industrial Applications

 Heat Treatment and Its Effects on Surface Quality

-Stress relieving, conducted at lower temperatures, helps reduce internal stresses that may have developed during manufacturing or forming processes.
-While this treatment doesn't significantly alter the surface finish, it can prevent distortion or cracking that might occur during service, thereby maintaining the integrity of the polished surface.
+Stress relieving, which is done at lower temperatures, helps lower internal pressures that may have built up during the making or shaping process.
+This process doesn't change the finish on the surface very much, but it can stop any distortion or cracking that might happen during service, keeping the polished surface in good shape.

 Quality Control and Surface Inspection Methods